danjaykim/nexgenauto/README.md

 <br>

-The Inventory microservice will consist of all the necessary information about our vehicles (Manufacturer, VehicleModel, and Automobile):
+The Inventory microservice will consist of all the necessary data about our vehicles (Manufacturer, VehicleModel, and Automobile):

 **Manufacturer** - Company producing a particular automobile
 - name: The name of the company